kevinwang09/APES/README.md

 #>     0.208     0.000     0.000     0.000     0.000
 ```

-The best model of each model size are stored and the best model of all
+The best model of each model size are stored and the “best” model of all
 can be selected using an information criterion such as the Akaike
 Information Criterion (AIC) or the Bayesian Information Criterion (BIC).
 Notice how in the above output of APES, the true model size is